 Let’s quickly go back to a point from the introduction of this article – Thoughts carry a “stimulus function.”
-These are characteristics of a thought like “believability” & “emotional pain.”
+These are the characteristics of a thought like “believability” & “emotional pain.”
 Rate your thoughts on a scale of 1 to 100.
 Not 10.
-The reason is 1 to 100 gives you more sensitivity.
+The reason we use 1 to 100 is that it gives you more sensitivity.

 In a previous article, I discussed this strategy with a lot of detail.
 So I’ll just summarize it here.
 Here is a full-length description and explanation for why third-person self-talk is an effective emotional regulation technique.
 You might enjoy this article on emotional regulation too.

 This self-talk technique is about superficially rephrasing your thought – Instead of using first-person pronouns like I, me, or We, use third-person pronouns like he, she, they, & them.
 If you fancy it, refer to yourself by your name as well.
 “My life is like the origin story of nothing” can change into “Aditya’s life is like the origin story of nothing.”
 This change creates psychological distance between you and your thought without changing the meaning of the thought.
 It removes you from the context and puts you back in as an observer and the owner of a thought.
 Owners can throw things away if they aren’t too attached to their objects.
 Luckily, third-person self-talk reduces the emotional intensity of the thought making the attachment weaker.
 This process is ideal to reduce the negative impact of all thoughts in a stressful situation.